joken-elixir/joken/README.md

 This plug accepts the following options in its initialization:

-- `on_verifying`: a function used to verify the token.
-Must return a Token
+- `on_verifying` (required): a function used to verify the token.
+The function must at least specify algorithm used and your secret using the `with_signer` function (see above).
+Must return a Token.

 - `on_error` (optional): a function that accepts `conn` and `message` as parameters.
 Must return a tuple containing the conn and a binary representing the 401 response.
 If it's a map,